-The next step is to submit your book for a free sample edit.
+The next step is to submit your book for a free sample developmental edit.

-The sample editing process is almost identical to the full editing process.
-We will look at the opening section of your book, normally the first 2000 words, and complete a book and line edit.
+The sample developmental editing process is almost identical to the full editing process.
+We will look at the opening section of your book, normally the first 2000 words, and complete a developmental and line edit.
 We will also produce an editor’s report.

 The only thing we can’t do is comment on wider narrative issues.
-We need to read the full story before we can make a judgement on certain technical and structural problems.
+We need to read the full story before we can make a judgment on certain technical and structural problems.

-If you have questions about the sample edit, we will be happy to answer these either via email, phone or Skype.Try free sample editing
+If you have questions about the sample edit, we will be happy to answer these either via email, phone or video chat (Skype/Zoom).

-The editing process normally consists of two stages: the sample edit and the full edit.
+The developmental editing process normally consists of two stages: the sample edit and the full edit.

 We want to be with you for the book you are writing now and all your future projects.

-In addition to editorial support, we work hard to provide help with all elements of the self-publishing process.
-This might be through blog posts, free ebooks, email exchanges or even one-to-one Skype calls.
+In addition to your developmental edit, we work hard to provide help with all elements of the self-publishing process.
+This might be through blog posts, free ebooks, email exchanges or even one-to-one video calls.

 Once you have worked with us on one book, we will remain at your side to help at every step.